 Use of powered boats in suburban lakes can cause severe annovance among shoreline residents; particularly unmuffled speed boats or water ski boats.
-Regulating motorboats fundamentally different than that for motor vehicles since the boat can travel over any part of a waterway, and may make multiple passes when on a lake.
-The first alternative is subjective shoreline intended for and enforcement.
+Regulating motorboats is fundamentally different than that for motor vehicles since the boat can travel over any part of a waterway, and may make multiple passes when on a lake.
+The first alternative is subjective intended for shoreline and enforcement.
 The second applies objective sound level limits, requiring measurements.
 Thev can be made from an official boat